-Achieve Life Sciences Announces Granting of New Hire Inducement Awards
+Achieve Life Sciences Announces Granting of New Hire Inducement Award

-SEATTLE and VANCOUVER, British Columbia, July 01, 2022 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. (Nasdaq: ACHV), a late-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine addiction, today announced that the Company has issued inducement grants of stock options to two new employees.
+SEATTLE, Wash and VANCOUVER, British Columbia, Jan.
+27, 2023 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. (Nasdaq: ACHV), a late-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine addiction, today announced that the Company has issued an inducement grant of stock options to a new employee.

-Achieve’s Board of Directors approved the new employment inducement grants to purchase an aggregate of 15,000 shares of Achieve’s common stock with grants awarded on June 29, 2022.
-Achieve granted the stock options as a material inducement to the new employees for entering into employment agreements with Achieve in accordance with Nasdaq Listing Rule 5635(c)(4).
+Achieve’s Board of Directors approved the new employment inducement grant to purchase 15,000 shares of Achieve’s common stock with the grant awarded on January 25, 2023.
+Achieve granted the stock options as a material inducement to the new employee for entering into an employment agreement with Achieve in accordance with Nasdaq Listing Rule 5635(c)(4).

 About Achieve and Cytisinicline